-Financial assets consist of deposits and guarantees for leased assets or debt from a financial institution, equity securities on earn-outs due on the sale of interests, and cash advances made to non-consolidated equity investments.
+Financial assets consist of deposits and guarantees for leased assets or debt from a financial institution, equity securities, earn-outs due on the sale of interests, cash advances made to non-consolidated equity investments, and non-consolidated equity securities without significant influence that are measured at fair value relative to income.
+These securities are the shares in Tasly BioPharmaceuticals, acquired in July 2018 against the sale of the 50% stake in the joint venture along with the patent rights on TG1050 for Greater China.

-The valuation of investments is based on an analysis using the fair value method.
+The valuation of non-consolidated investments without significant influence is based on an analysis using the fair value method.
 This valuation is periodically reviewed at each balance sheet date.
+Any impact resulting from this periodic valuation is recognized in the income statement.